 The department has two separate facilities.
 The main part of laboratory diagnostics is located at the administrative center at 12 Szigeti Road.
 The patient care and rehabilitation treatment facility together with the rest of the laboratory diagnostics is located at 7 Attila József Street.

 Our department is willingly offering its services to patients, parents, parents-to-be and anyone interested in genetic disorders.

-Head of Department, full professor
+Head of Department, associate professor